Central Timetabling Office

 "What do I do if my lectures clash?"

-As explained in point 1 above, the usual reason for modules appearing to clash is either that the modules are running in different weeks or or that the option you have chosen does clash with another optional modules or core module and you need to rechoose your option.
+As explained in point 1 above, the usual reason for modules appearing to clash is either that the modules are running in different weeks or that the option you have chosen does clash with another optional module or core module and you need to rechoose your option.
 Therefore follow the instructions given in point 1 above.
 To see an example of a POS timetable (for 2nd year Computer Systems) see the screenshot below:

 (CS240L and CS251L are core module lectures, however CS240L runs in weeks 1-10 in that time slot, while CS251L runs in weeks 15-19.